PCMDI/pcmdi_metrics/sample_setups/pcmdi_parameter_files/mean_climate/make_clims/README.md

 nohup parallelize_driver.py --driver pcmdi_compute_climatologies.py -p cmip_clims_param.py > cmip5.amip.
 rad.v20200423.txt &

+As an alternative to using dask via the parallelize_driver, an equivalent simple parallelization can be accomplished as follows:

+XYZ

-This code, pcmdi_compute_climatologies.py, includes the option to use CMOR to write climatologies, and to store climatological time bounds that reflect the actual time coordinate.
-However, neither of these options are currently in use, and their inclusion considerably complicates the code.
+Additionally, pcmdi_compute_climatologies.py, includes an option to use CMOR to write climatologies, and to store climatological time bounds that reflect the actual time coordinate.
+However, neither of these options are currently in use, and their inclusion considerably complicates this script.
 Efforts are underway to simplify the climatology code (below).

 PROTOTYPING /EZCLIM (requires additional development)